 Overview

-A Certificate of Origin (CO) helps to attest the origin of goods.
-There are two types of COs, namely ordinary COs and preferential COs.
+Origin Documentation, also known as proof of origin, helps to attest to the origin of goods.
+Broadly, there are two types of origin, namely non-preferential origin and preferential origin.

-An ordinary CO, also known as a non-preferential CO, is a trade document that helps to identify the origin of the good.
-It does not enable your overseas buyers to claim preferential tariff treatment on your products (i.e. pay lower or no customs duty) when importing them as it is not issued due to any Free Trade Agreement.
+An ordinary Certificate of Origin (CO), also known as a non-preferential CO, is a trade document that helps to identify the origin of the good.

 You may refer to this handbook for more information on the rules of origin for ordinary COs.

-A preferential CO allows your buyer to pay lower or no customs duty when you export your goods under a Free Trade Agreement or Schemes of Preferences.
-To check whether the goods are covered under the Free Trade Agreement or Schemes of Preferences and the preferential tariffs, you may refer to Enterprise Singapore’s Tariff Finder Tool to assist you.
+A preferential proof of origin allows your buyer to pay lower or no customs duty when you export your goods under a Free Trade Agreement.
+You may refer to Enterprise Singapore's Tariff Finder Tool to assist you in the following:

-These handbooks provide more information on the rules of origin for preferential COs issued under Free Trade Agreements and Schemes of Preferences:
+You may refer to Handbook on rules of origin for preferential Certificates of Origin for more information on the rules of origin for preferential COs issued under Free Trade Agreements.

 You may use the FTA Cost Statement Calculator for a preliminary assessment of the qualifying value content and/or Change in Tariff Classification status of your manufactured good under a specific Free Trade Agreement, after you have identified the applicable origin criterion(a) for the good under the Agreement.